Afro523/Reuters_Medal_Test/readme.md

 Now that the server is running, if you open up the root folder in your favorite text-editor you can change the initial input in dist/index.html.

 ##dist/Index.html
 This is where everything is rendered.
 From this file you can change the arguments in the MedalWidget.init function.
-I also imported Roboto font because it looked like both "MEDAL COUNT" and "Title" were different fonts.
+I also imported Roboto font because it looked like the text `MEDAL COUNT` and `Title` were different fonts from the rest of the app.

+In the script tag you will see the bundle which exposes the Widget.
+Below that you can init using the function `MedalsWidget.init(element_id, sort)`. element_id is used for the render target and a string as the arg in the following format: `"#yourelementidhere"`.
+The sort arg is a string that can take one of the args `"bronze", "silver", "gold", and "total"`.

 ##src/Index.js
 Here we init the app, this is the entry point in webpack.
 There is a little logic to take care of both arguments intial sort  and target-id.
 This is why the initial render is wrapped in a function call and exposed using webpack.

+####Functions
+#####init(target, sort)
+Function that is exposed and takes the 2 arguments given by the incovation of the widget and passes them to document.getElementById and MedalWidgetContainer respectively.

 ##src/components/MedalWidgetContainer.jsx
+- Supplied Props
+--sort: This is the inital sort status and is put into this.state.initSort.

-This is meant to be our data layer to manage the state and functionality of the widget.
+This is meant to be our data layer to manage the state and a majority of the functionality of the widget.
 ####Functions
 #####getFlagPosAndTotal(dataSet)
 Used to add 2 needed variables to the fetched JSON dataset.
 I use flagPos as a way to keep the Y position of the flag on the downloaded image.
 Later when rendering the flags I use `background-position(0, flagPos)`.